suffs811/the-terminator/README.md

 - if you choose to only download terminator.py and not the entire repo, you will need to specify a directory wordlist for webpage enumeration ("-w" with the "enum" module of terminator.py)

 <>note: for full terminator productivity, you will need to run the script *four* separate times:
-first on your own machine, second time on the target machine after gaining initial shell, third time on target machine after gaining root privileges, and fourth time on your local machine to compile report.
+first on your own machine, second time on the target machine after gaining initial shell, third time on target machine after gaining root privileges, and fourth time on your local machine to compile the report.

-doc.py can be used after completing all four stages of terminator.py to create a Word (.docx) report from terminator's findings
+terminator.py will create a .txt file and a Word (.docx) file from terminator's findings as the report

 *for help with usage, use the -h flag or grep for 'usage' in the script (grep "usage" terminator.py)*